-The basic equipment you need for goats
+The basic supplies you need for goats

 So you've decided you're ready, and you're looking for your first goats!
 Congratulations!